rwblokzijl/stablecoin-survey/paper.md

 collateral is called a market maker.
 In this survey two main categories of market makers will make an appearance, centralised organisations and decentralised systems.

+## Quantitative easing, interest rates and capital requirements.

+TODO: Find a paper to cite for this

+Relying on other currencies for your stability doesn't solve the problem as it kicks the can down the road.
+In the end there has to be a currency that is stable by itself.
+Where this used to be gold, in modern times, the biggest most sought after currencies have abandoned this gold standard for the fiat way.
+Aiming to take away the cumbersome restrictions that come with a pegged currency, while maintaining the social credit system and value intermediary money has become.

+In the current financial system central banks play with all 3 dials of the quantity theory of money to balance the liquidity requirements of the market with the value of the currency.

+Quantitative easing is the buying of government bonds or other financial assets by a central bank, with money that doesn't exist.
+This is done to increase the money supply $M$, which in turn promotes the velocity of money.
+This is often done in times of crisis to provide liquidity into a market.

+[LEFT HERE]

+limits the deflation of a
+currency and

+When the

 # Stabilisation by Centralisation